godwins3/py-loc/README.md

-# Line Counter
+# py-loc

-Line Counter is a Python package that counts the lines of code in a given repository.
+py-loc is a Python package that counts the lines of code in a given repository.
 It supports multiple file types and provides options to exclude certain files or directories.

 ## Features